 Being raised by a single mother who spent ninety hours a week on Wall Street (and subsequently, a slew of fabulous babysitters), she writes about the expectations placed on women.
 She loves carbohydrates and feels cosmically connected to Bette Midler.

-Emily has consulted on comedy projects in development for Disney+, Amazon, and NBCU, including as a writer for an original pilot presentation for Peacock.
-She also wrote for a VR Variety Show pilot for Double Eye Productions, and was an official script reader for the Austin Film Festival in both TV and Feature categories.
+Emily has consulted on comedy projects in development for Hulu, Disney+, Amazon, and Peacock.
+She has written sketches performed live across New York and Los Angeles (and one time, in VR for Meta), as well as coached and written for nationally touring stand-up comics.
 Her satirical writing has been published by Points in Case, Slackjaw and others.
 She also co-created, co-writes and costars in the WebFest selection Garbage People with Season Two premiering on Bust, as well as Cooking with Messy Bitches produced by Rizzle Studios.

 Emily’s personal essay regarding obesity and vaccine eligibility was one of the “most read” in Slate, and she has been featured in The NYTimes, NewNowNext and Bust Magazine.
 She has appeared on Red Table Talk with Jada Pinkett Smith and Game Breakers on Amazon Prime.
 She writes and hosts the podcast Melodramatic Teen Universe with Embassy Row (Sony), and has been a featured guest on podcasts produced by ForeverDog, WhoHaha, MaximumFun and others.
 Prior to her focus on writing, Emily was also a nationally touring stand-up comic, seen at Comedy Cellar, NY Comedy Club, The Stand, Caroline’s, Gotham Comedy Club, The Comedy Store, Ice House, Flappers and UCB.